 How does site selection for a Presidential Library work?

-The Barack H. Obama Foundation Board of Directors has committed to a site selection process that is intended to be fair and transparent, in keeping with the President's longstanding commitment to openness.
-The Foundation plans to release a Request for Qualifications (RFQ) in February, after which time it will select the parties who will receive a Request for Proposals (RFP) in May 2014.
-Proposals from those selected will then be evaluated and discussed, and the Foundation intends to make a final announcement in early 2015.
-Between now and May, the Foundation will identify and engage with potential locations.
+The Barack Obama Foundation Board of Directors has committed to a site selection process that is intended to be fair and transparent, in keeping with the President's longstanding commitment to openness.
+The Foundation has released a Request for Qualifications (RFQ) and has asked for submissions by June 16, 2014.
+This summer the Foundation will select the parties who will receive a Request for Proposals (RFP).
+Those proposals will then be evaluated and discussed, and the Foundation intends to make a final announcement in early 2015.
+Between now and June, the Foundation will identify and engage with potential locations.
 Interested parties should contact the Foundation for more information.

 For the remainder of President Obama’s term, the Foundation will follow strict donation guidelines in line with those adopted by the President for his campaigns.
 The Foundation will not accept donations from entities or organizations other than those also operating under section 501(c)(3), and it will also not accept support from foreign nationals, currently registered federal lobbyists or foreign agents.